karkey85/karkey85.github.io/_posts/2026-04-11-From-Ethernet-Packets-to-Light.md

 You can think of a transponder as a high-performance translator between two domains:

-* Client side → Ethernet/IP/MPLS (from routers/switches)
+* Client side → Ethernet/IP/MPLS (from routers/switches) via a Grey Optic (QSFP28 or QSFP-DD pluggable)
 * Line side → Coherent optical wavelengths (for DWDM systems)

 ---

-This packet-to-optical conversion layer is what enables routers sitting in data centers or POPs to seamlessly communicate across continents—without ever “knowing” the complexity of the optical transport underneath.
+This packet-to-optical conversion layer is what enables routers sitting in data centers or POPs to seamlessly communicate across continents without ever “knowing” the complexity of the optical transport underneath.

 **Long Distance: Amplification Matters**